studioraz/magento2-rtl-css/README.md

-Here’s the full README.md file content, ready to save directly as README.md:

 # Magento 2 RTL CSS Extension

 This repository provides a Magento 2 module for automatic Right-to-Left (RTL) CSS processing, enabling support for RTL languages and layouts in Magento 2 storefronts.